 3 surgeries at 30

-The day I turned 30 was day number 15 of a month-long liquid diet prescribed to me by my doctor after wiring my jaw shut.
-You see, two weeks earlier I had what was to be surgery number 1 of 3 over the next 14 months.
-To sweeten the deal, I would also get to enjoy braces for ~2 years.
-If I had to write a Haiku about what my 30s were looking like, it’d go something like this:
+My 30th birthday marked the half-way point of a month-long liquid diet as prescribed by my doctor after wiring my jaw shut.
+You see, two weeks earlier I had what was to the first of three surgeries over the next 14 months.
+To sweeten the deal, I’d also get to enjoy braces for 2 years.

-High-school mouth once more,
+High school mouth once more,

 And geriatric shoulders,